klaramaria/social_data_final/README.md

 # Section 4: Genre
 * Which genre of data story did you use?
-* The genre we have chosen is a combination of slideshow and
+   The genre we have chosen is a combination of interactive slideshow with a few annotated elements.
+The slideshow is chosen as it gives some chronological story, and the annotated part is chosen to highlight focus points of the data which contributes to the overall story.

 * Which tools did you use from each of the 3 categories of Visual Narrative (Figure 7 in Segal and Heer).
 Why?
+    All of our choropleth maps contains the ability to zoom, further we use motion in our gif describing the energy sources of california from the past 10 years.
+The zooming enables the reader to chose a zertain geographical area of interest and then see how many cars for instance are in his or her neighbourhood.
+The motion forces the reader how each category grows and declines over time.
 * Which tools did you use from each of the 3 categories of Narrative Structure (Figure 7 in Segal and Heer).
 Why?

 # Section 5: Visualizations